seancorfield/next-jdbc/doc/friendly-sql-functions.md

              {:suffix "RETURNING *"})
 ```

+If you have multiple rows (hash maps) to insert and they all have the same
+set of keys, you can use `insert-multi!` instead (see below), which will
+perform a single multi-row insertion, which will generally be faster.

 ## `insert-multi!`

-Given a table name (as a keyword), a vector of column names, and a vector of row value vectors, this performs a multi-row insertion into the database:
+Given a table name (as a keyword), a vector of column names, and a vector of
+row value vectors, this performs a single multi-row insertion into the database:

 ```clojure
 (sql/insert-multi! ds :address